-The final construction methodology would be subject to refinement during detailed design.
+The final construction methodology, including the proposed construction program, would be subject to refinement during detailed design and tendering of the works.
 This construction framework has been developed, based on contemporary construction methodologies for similar scale projects, to provide a reasonable indication of the likely construction activities and the potential sequencing, methodology and equipment that may be used in the proposed development of the airport site.